Etale cohomology, purity and formality with torsion coefficients: Introduction

 Let us briefly explain how purity can be used to prove formality on a simple example.
 Consider the étale cohomology of $X=\mathbb{P}^n_{k}$ where $k=\F_{q}$ is a finite field.
 In that case, the vector space $H^i_{et}(X_{\overline{k}},\Q_\l)$ is of dimension $1$ if $i\leq 2n$ is even and of dimension zero otherwise.
 Moreover the Frobenius of $k$ acts by multiplication by $q^{i}$ on the $2i$-th cohomology group.
 Let us write $A=C^*_{et}(X,\Q_\l)$ the dg-algebra of étale cochains on $X$.
 The Frobenius also acts on $A$ and we can thus consider the subalgebra $B$ where we only keep the generalized eigenspaces of the Frobenius for the eigenvalues that are powers of $q$.
 This dg-algebra is quasi-isomorphic to $A$ as the other eigenspaces will not contribute to the cohomology.
 We can then split $B$ as $B=\oplus_{i \in \Z}B(i)$ where $B(i)$ is the generalized eigenspace for the eigenvalue $q^i$.
 Observe that the cohomology of $B(i)$ will be concentrated in degree $2i$.
 Moreover, this decomposition is compatible with the multiplication.
 We have thus produced a multiplicative splitting of the Postnikov filtration of $B$ which is another way to phrase formality.
 There is a technical difficulty with this sketch as in general, the dg-algebra $A$ will not be finite dimensional and it does not make sense to decompose it as a sum of generalized eigenspaces.
-However, this issue can be fixed.
+However, this issue can be fixed as we will see.
 If we wanted instead to prove formality of $A=C^*_{et}(X,\F_\l)$, the above sketch would also work modulo the fact that $q^i$ can be equal to $1$ in $\F_\l$, since $\F_\l^\times$ is a finite group.
-Therefore, we have a decomposition $B=\oplus_{i\in\Z/h}B(i)$ where $h$ is the order of $q$ in $\F_\l$.
+Therefore, we have a decomposition $B=\oplus_{i\in\Z/h}B(i)$ where $h$ is the order of $q$ in $\F_\l^\times$.
 This splitting is insufficient to prove formality in full generality but will imply formality when $h\geq n$.

 We now spell out in more detail the results that we prove in this paper.
 Let $K$ be a $p$-adic field and $\overline{K}$ its algebraic closure.
 We assume that $\overline{K}$ is embedded in $\C$.
 We will denote by $\cat{Sch}_K$ the category of schemes over $K$ that are separated and of finite type.
 For $X\in \cat{Sch}_K$, the Galois action on étale cohomology actually exists at the cochain level and there exists a functorial dg-algebra $C^*_{et}(X_{\overline{K}},\F_\l)$ endowed with an endomorphism $\varphi$ corresponding to the choice of a Frobenius lift.
 The dg-algebra of \textit{étale cochains} relates to singular cochains as follows.
 Denote by $X_{an}$ the complex analytic space underlying $X_\C=X\times_{K}\C$.
 Then we have quasi-isomorphisms